 Stroll Boston Commons & Boston Public Garden

 Located adjacent to each other, this is a perfect day trip!
-There is free tennis courts and wading in the summertime.
+There are free tennis courts and wading in the summertime.
 Picnic here and you might catch a free outdoor concert!

 Boston Convention and Exhibition Center There is always some event, festival or exhibition scheduled here, any tourist visiting Boston in an RV rental will never get bored as they see the many sites and exhibits offered there.